 Currently, both Landsat 8 and Landsat 7 collect data, each following a near-polar, sun-synchronous orbit on the Worldwide Reference System (WRS-2).
 Each satellite has a 16-day revisit cycle, and they have an 8-day offset.
 All acquired scenes are downlinked to the USGS Landsat Ground Station and made available for download with 24 hours of acquisition.

 The Landsat Acquisition webpage provides daily capture schedules, acquisition calendars, and pending acquisition reports.

-Landsat 7 collects about 300 scenes per day, even though acquisitions since May 31, 2003 are collected and archived as "SLC-off", due to the Scan Line Corrector failure.
+The Landsat 7 satellite acquires over 400 scenes per day.
+Acquisitions since May 31, 2003 are collected and archived as "SLC-off", due to the Scan Line Corrector failure.
 This failure caused data loss to approximately 22 percent of each scene.
-Gaps will be visible the majority of the imagery. (see image below).
-More details about Landsat 7 data products can be found on http://landsat.usgs.gov/using_Landsat_7_data.php.
+Gaps will be visible the majority of the imagery.
 Landsat 7 data acquired from April 1999 to May 2003 provide complete full-scene data.